shockcollective/Shock-Stuff/README.md

 ## 🔓 License & Use

-Shock! releases are licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0](./LICENSE.md).
+Shock! releases are licensed under [Creative Commons Attribution-ShareAlike 4.0](./LICENSE.md).

-- You may remix, adapt, or build upon the audio for **non-commercial purposes**.
+- You may share, remix, adapt, or build upon the audio **even on monetized platforms** (e.g., YouTube)
-- Always credit all collaborators (script, audio, voices, music, visuals).
+- **Always credit all collaborators** (script, audio, voices, music, visuals)
-- Original master audio mix remains attributed to its creator.
+- Derivative works should respect the master audio mix as a reference and follow the same attribution standards

-For full license details and guidelines, see [LICENSE.md](./LICENSE.md).
+For full license details, see [LICENSE.md](./LICENSE.md).

 ---

 ## 💥 Why Shock!
 Exists

-Because animation is slow.
+Because it's hard to get an original idea off the ground.
-Because great ideas stall in isolation.
+Because so many people want to put cool stuff out into the world.
-Because audio can solve story problems early.
+Because audio is a creative tool that inspires and motivates action.

-Shock! is about momentum, versions, and creative conversation.
+Shock! is about sparking an idea, gaining momentum, and producting quality content with an audio-first approach.